 The final package of works to be completed is the lake infrastructure and dredge.
-Design work is ongoing, all work is expected to be completed by Spring 2024.
+Design work and different methodologies to desilt the lake are ongoing.
+The preferred methodologies have been estimated and the costs are significantly higher than the approved capital budget.
+Officers are seeking additional external grant funding to deliver this remaining element of the project during 2024.
 Until the scheme is fully delivered there remains the possibility of additional contract costs beyond those in the approved budget.